 Katherine is a Chartered Psychologist, holds a first-class degree in Psychology and Sport Science, and a Masters and PhD in Performance Psychology.
 She’s still working on her own sporting performance, these days spending most of her time running and cycling (though preferably with others).

 William’s early passions were golf and tennis, sports that still actively engage him today.
-After a business degree and early retail career with John Lewis, he trained as a sport psychologist and psychotherapist whilst being head coach of a north London tennis club.
+After a business degree and early retail career with John Lewis, he developed a successful psychotherapy and sports psychology practice, whilst being head coach of a north London tennis club.

 In 2006 he returned to business and joined Jonathan as a Director of Performance1.
 Since then he has focused on team development, executive coaching and sport psychology.
 As team psychologist with GB Para Rowing since 2010 and Essex Cricket since 2015, he continues to support two of GB sports highest performing teams during their most successful eras.
 He applies the same approach to business teams and leaders to develop the self-awareness and emotional intelligence that they need to thrive in their working lives.

-William is an APECS accredited executive coach and HCPC registered practitioner psychologist.
+William is an APECS accredited executive coach.
 He’s also a qualified coaching supervisor, and loves helping coaches develop and increase their client impact.

 Hetty’s career is diverse.
 She co-established a successful London contemporary art gallery, worked as a journalist, and co-developed and presented A Problem Aired, the first live television counselling programme.
 Hetty has written, co-written and co-edited a number of books since the 1980’s.
 Hetty and Jonathan first worked together in the late 90’s.